-LITERATURE
+COMPARATIVE LITERATURE

 LITE 3005.
 LITERATURE APPRECIATION.
-Three credit hours.
-Three hours of lecture per week.

 Literature as a means of communication and aesthetic expression with particular attention to the formal elements which differentiate literary from ordinary language.
 Literary analysis of texts through readings from Western and non-Western societies.